lee2sman/p4va-spring2019/week5/README.md

 # Homework

-Finish your Drawing Tool
+Create a draft version of your Drawing Tool.
-- see [week 4 notes](../week4/) for the list of final project requirements.
+- see [week 4 notes](../week4/) for the list of project requirements.
+- We will be doing user testing in class.
+- Create a draft version of your tool.
+Submit your code and a (good) example drawing made with it that shows off the capability of your tool.

 ## Resource